 But, for the most part, Matlock, like another Atlanta-based show, Designing Women, was filmed in L.A.
-The house that stood in for Julia Sugarbaker's home, at 1521 Sycamore Street in the show (the address does exist in neighboring Decatur), isn't even in Georgia: It's in Little Rock, Arkansas, hometown of series co-creator and writer Harry Thomason.
-(His co-creator and writer Linda Bloodworth-Thomason is from Poplar Bluff, Missouri.)
+The house that stood in for Julia Sugarbaker's home, at 1521 Sycamore Street on the show (the address does exist, in neighboring Decatur), isn't even in Georgia: It's in Little Rock, Arkansas, hometown of series co-creator and writer Harry Thomason.
+(His wife, co-creator and writer, Linda Bloodworth-Thomason, is from Poplar Bluff, Missouri.)

 Atlanta is an acquired taste, especially for a Met fan.
 Is it worth going?
 Put it this way: At the rate both the Mets and the Braves are going, if your mission is to see the Mets "burn Atlanta" the way the Yankees of William Tecumseh Sherman did in 1864, you're out of luck.
 If it's to see the Mets do it the way the Yankees of Joe Torre did in 1996 and 1999, and the Mets themselves came close to doing in 1999, you've got a chance -- a better chance than you had from 2009 to 2014.